Buenos Aires - Salta - Jujuy - Iguazú

 Today you’ll travel to the clouds—no exaggeration!
 We’ll pick you up at your hotel to start a two-day trip to Purmamarca and the Great Salt Flats, a solid ocean of white, 13,100 feet above sea level!

-During this 10-hour trip we’ll travel along the same route as the famous ‘Train to the Clouds,’ zig-zagging on lonely roads between the blue sky and the high desert plains.
+During this 10-hour trip in a 4WD vehicle, we’ll travel along the same route as the famous ‘Train to the Clouds,’ zig-zagging on lonely roads between the blue sky and the high desert plains.
 On our way, we will visit historic ruins and small scattered villages.

 Our first destination is the small town of Campo Quijano, best known as the Gateway to the Puna.
 Later, we will visit the impressive Quebrada del Toro, a natural wonder where human-sized cacti stand amongst a backdrop of eroded mountain peaks that emerge from the golden sand like giant fingers.
 Here, we’ll stop for a refreshing coffee break.